2.9.1 Satisfactory Academic Progress Policy-Academic and Financial Aid

 Suspension for Exceeding the Maximum Time-Frame.
-If at the end of the evaluation period a student has failed to meet the institutions standard for measurement of maximum time-frame, the student shall be suspended from financial aid eligibility.
+If at the end of the evaluation period a student has failed to meet the institution’s standard for measurement of maximum time-frame, the student shall be suspended from financial aid eligibility.

 Suspension for Extraordinary Circumstances.
-Institutions may immediately suspend students in the event of extraordinary circumstances, including but not limited to previously suspended (and reinstated) students whose academic performance falls below acceptable standards during a subsequent term of enrollment; students who register for courses, receive financial aid and do not attend any classes; and students whose attendance patterns appear to abuse the receipt of financial aid.
+Institutions may immediately suspend students in the event of extraordinary circumstances, including, but not limited to, previously suspended (and reinstated) students whose academic performance falls below acceptable standards during a subsequent term of enrollment; students who register for courses, receive financial aid and do not attend any classes; and students whose attendance patterns appear to abuse the receipt of financial aid.

 Part 6.
 Appeals and Probation

 Appeals.
-A student who fails to make satisfactory academic progress and is suspended has the right to appeal based on specific, unusual or extenuating circumstances causing undue hardship such as a death in the family, students injury or illness or other specific circumstances as determined by the institution.
+A student who fails to make satisfactory academic progress and is suspended has the right to appeal based on specific, unusual or extenuating circumstances causing undue hardship such as a death in the family, students’ injury or illness or other specific circumstances as determined by the institution.

 The appeal must include an explanation of the special, unusual or extenuating circumstances causing undue hardship that prevented the student from making satisfactory academic progress.

-The appeal must include what has changed in the students’ situation that would allow the student to demonstrate satisfactory academic progress standards at the end of the next evaluation period.
+The appeal must include what has changed in the student’s situation that would allow the student to demonstrate satisfactory academic progress standards at the end of the next evaluation period.

 Supporting documentation beyond the written explanation is strongly encouraged.
 Initial consideration of appeals will be undertaken by an Appeal Committee.
-If appeal is denied, it may be resubmitted for consideration through another appeal committee made up of the Dean of Enrollment Management or designee.
+If the appeal is denied, it may be resubmitted for consideration through another appeal committee made up of the Dean of Enrollment Management or designee.

 Appeals that are approved must contain an academic plan that, if allowed, ensures the student will be able to meet satisfactory academic progress standards by a specific point in time.

-Part 7.
-Notification of Status and Appeal results.
 The College will notify students in writing any time the student is placed on warning, suspension or probationary status.